ALagoni97/blog-projects/graphql-backend-prisma/README.md

 ### Setup

-**Note**: If you just want to read about the different features and see code examples, then just jump to the next section [here](#resolvers-and-graphql-type-definitions)

 You would need Docker installed as we are using a PostgreSQL database.
 I would recommend you fork my repository because it has everything you need to set it up (If you are starting a new project that is).
 This will allow you to test these features out for yourself.
 Follow these steps for a quick start: